Narcissistic parent

-A narcissistic parent is a parent affected by narcissism or narcissistic personality disorder.
+A narcissistic parent or toxic parent is a parent affected by narcissism or narcissistic personality disorder.
 Typically, narcissistic parents are exclusively and possessively close to their children and are threatened by their children's growing independence.
 Narcissistic parents are self-absorbed, often to the point of grandiosity.
 They also tend to be inflexible and lack the empathy necessary for child raising.

+Narcissistic parenting may present in different forms, including grandiose and vulnerable expressions of narcissism.
+Grandiose narcissistic parents may be overly controlling, exhibit dominance, and the need for appreciation and affection, while vulnerable narcissistic parents may exude sensitivity to criticism, emotional withdrawal, and indirect control strategies.
+Both forms have been associated with negative parent-child relationships.

-Characteristics
+Characteristics in parents

 Narcissism, as described in Sigmund Freud’s clinical study, includes behaviors such as self-aggrandizement, self-esteem, vulnerability, fear of failure, fear of losing people's affection, reliance on defense mechanisms, perfectionism, and interpersonal conflict.

 To maintain their self-esteem and protect their vulnerable true selves, narcissists seek to control others' behavior, particularly that of their children, whom they view as extensions of themselves.
 Thus, narcissistic parents may speak of "carrying the torch", maintaining the family image, or making the mother or father proud.
 They may reproach their children for exhibiting weakness, being too dramatic, being selfish, or not meeting expectations.
-Children of narcissists learn to play their part and to show off their special skills, especially in public or for others.
+Children of narcissists tend to learn to play their part and to show off their special skills, especially in public or for others.

 Destructive narcissistic parents have a pattern of consistently needing to be the focus of attention, exaggerating, seeking compliments, and putting their children down.
 Punishment in the form of blame, criticism or emotional blackmail, and attempts to induce guilt may be used to ensure compliance with the parent's wishes and fuel their need for narcissistic supply.

+Fragile self-esteem

+Narcissism, a behavioral disorder, has been associated with an unstable self-esteem where individuals may develop a dependence on admiration, validation, and external feedback.
+These factors have been known to influence interpersonal relationships which can become conditional and performance-based.
+These characteristics and patterns have been identified in clinical and research contexts as common traits of narcissistic personality disorder.

+With a fragile self-esteem, these individuals often struggle with empathy outside themselves, including challenges in recognizing and responding to emotions of others.
+Narcissists may show signs of conflict, confusion, or silence when responding to others emotions.
+In addition, there is a chance for struggle with regulating emotions, and responding strongly, often times negatively, to criticism and failure.
+These regulation problems explain the tendency to control behaviors of others, a heightened sensitivity to independence in their children, and limited emotional vulnerability.
+The instability in self-esteem has been identified as a key feature of narcissistic personality in clinical literature, which influence how these individuals interact with others including their children.